Invest in innovative UK businesses

 How will investments be monitored?

-The Fund Manager with assistance from Jenson Funding Partners LLP will constantly monitor and re-evaluate the Investments to ensure that they perform to the Fund Manager’s expectations.
+Jenson Funding Partners will constantly monitor and re-evaluate the Investments to ensure that they perform to their expectations.
 This will include regular board meetings, informal meetings with management teams and a review of quarterly financials against budget.
-In addition, Jenson Solutions will be working closely with the Investee Companies by providing business support services and in some cases a part-time finance director.
+Jenson will be working closely with the Investee Companies by providing additional business support services and in some cases a part-time finance director.

 How do Investors check the progress of the Fund?

-A formal valuation statement prepared jointly by the Fund Manager and Jenson Funding Partners LLP will be sent to Investors every six months.
+A formal valuation statement prepared by Jenson Funding Partners will be sent to Investors every six months.

 How long will my investment be held in the Fund?